Better with Thyme is a small family farm, inspired by permaculture ideals and focused on holistic wellness

 - We feed our animals from our land as much as possible and any feed we purchase from off site is certified organic and free from both corn and soy.

-- We also offer our animals sea salt and minerals.
-The only material we have added in our gardens is cedar mulch and wood chips.
+- We also offer our animals sea salt, kelp and other natural minerals.
+The only material we have added in our gardens is cedar mulch, wood chips and ashes from our wood stove.

 We are currently offering hatching eggs both for local pickup and shipping throughout the US.
 We sell chicks and chickens locally.
 We occasionally have livestock guardian dog puppies available.
 We have lambs from our Olde English Babydoll Sheep in the spring.
 We hope to have family milk cows available from our Mini Jersey dairy cattle in the future.